Wine Tradition of Italy’s Alto Adige

-The Rhaetians’ Viticultural tradition was sustained and enhanced when Alto Adige became an integral part of the entire Roman Empire.
-It took place in 15 BC.
+The Rhaetians’ Viticultural tradition was sustained and enhanced when Alto Adige became an integral part of the Roman Empire in 15 BC.
 It is said that the wine industry in Alto Adige began to grow as a consequence of the interests of the German aristocracy and clerics.
 The Kloster Neustift was founded in 1140 and is still in operation today – making it one of the most experienced grape vineyards in the world.

-Later on, Alto Adige became a separate entity from the Roman Empire during Charlemagne and remained so until the Empire’s demise in 1806.
-The wines from this region were widely distributed across the domain, ensuring their appeal in a variety of famous courts.
+Later, Alto Adige became a separate entity from the Roman Empire during the era of Charlemagne and remained so until the Empire’s demise in 1806.
+The wines from this region were widely distributed across Europe, ensuring their appeal in a variety of famous courts.

 In 1814, Alto Adige, recently known as Südtirol, joined the Habsburg Empire, which the Austro-Hungarian Empire followed in 1867.
-Many varieties like Pinot Blanc, Cabernet Sauvignon, Pinot Noir, Riesling, and Chardonnay were brought to Alto Adige by Archduke Johann, who was indeed a Habsburg as well as a German king.
+Many varieties like Pinot Blanc, Cabernet Sauvignon, Pinot Noir, Riesling, and Chardonnay were brought to Alto Adige by Archduke Johann, who was a Habsburg, as well as a German king.